 - Initial meeting agenda

-Add form fields to your own checklist to let the person working through it record important information (such as the elements above).
-Think of everything you’d like to transfer to your static employee onboarding records in Google Sheets, and add a form field for each to be captured.
+Add form fields to your own workflow run to let the person working through it record important information (such as the elements above).
+Think of everything you’d like to transfer to your Google Calendar and add a form field for each one to be captured.

-After that, it’s time to make sure that your spreadsheet is set up and ready for the information to be pushed through.
+After that, it’s time to make sure that your calendar is set up and ready for the information to be pushed through.

 Set up your calendar in Google Calendar

-Next you need to make sure that your calendar in Google Calendar is set up and ready for the information captured in your checklists to be pushed through.
+Next you need to make sure that your calendar in Google Calendar is set up and ready for the information captured in your workflow runs to be pushed through.

 There’s not much to this step, other than that you’ll need to have an account set up and (depending on your preference) have a separate calendar in place to track your client meetings.